 Stamina: It’s really difficult to fault.
 When you play in the kind of conditions Richard Hadlee used to in India, you need ample stamina just to survive.
-Has had some injury niggles but keeps coming back so he must be rated for his ability to recover and for his capacity for hard work.
+He has had some injury niggles but keeps coming back, so he must be rated for his ability to recover and for his capacity for hard work.

-Experience: No shortage of test experience since his debut against Pakistan in 1978-79 when he was a teenager.
-Has crammed a lot of test cricket into a short period but, unlike the other, all-rounders have only limited county experience through brief stints with Northamptonshire and Worcestershire.
+Experience: There has been no shortage of test experience since his debut against Pakistan in 1978–79, when he was a teenager.
+Has crammed a lot of test cricket into a short period, but, unlike the others, all-rounders have only limited county experience through brief stints with Northamptonshire and Worcestershire.

 Dedication: He came into test cricket as a youngster and has fulfilled all his early promises.
 So he must be fairly dedicated.
 A lot of players can burn them out and lose interest when so much is asked of them so soon, but Kapil Dev has survived.
 That’s a tribute to his tireless devotion to his profession.